giantswarm/vault-exporter/README.md

                                  The path to the certificate for Vault communication.
       --vault-tls-client-key=VAULT-TLS-CLIENT-KEY
                                  The path to the private key for Vault communication.
+      --vault-metrics            Adds Vault's metrics from sys/health to the Vault exporter's metrics output.
+Only the primary node delivers these metrics.
+Env var: VAULT_METRICS
       --insecure-ssl             Set SSL to ignore certificate validation.
       --tls.enable="false"       Enable TLS (true/false).
 Env var: TLS_ENABLE
       --tls.prefer-server-cipher-suites="true"